Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Summary and Discussion

 While, in the general case of a hyperbolic limit cycle in the presence of noise, the tilt of the isochrons with respect to the stochastic forcing can in principle be measured, no single parameter playing the role of twist factor can in general be singled out.
 In addition, the calculation, even numerical, of the global isochrons of a high-dimensional system is a difficult task.
 However, in the small-noise case, only local information on the isochrons about the limit cycle is necessary.
-Indeed, it was shown by \cite{Gaspard2002a} that the effect of the interaction of the noise with the deterministic vector field integrated over one period of the limit cycle is measured by the coefficient
+Indeed, it was shown by~\cite{Gaspard2002a} that the effect of the interaction of the noise with the deterministic vector field integrated over one period of the limit cycle is measured by the coefficient

-where $\epsilon$ is the noise level and $\vec{e}^R_2$ and $\vec{f}^R_2$ are respectively the right and left eigenvectors of the matrix $R$ of the Floquet representation (\ref{eq:defR}) of the fundamental matrix $M(t)$ associated with the eigenvalue $0$ (care should be taken to normalize $\vec{e}^R_2$ to the same magnitude of the vector field) ; see Section \ref{sec:isochrons}.
-Eq. \eqref{eq:diffusionCorrelation} is valid The matrix $C(t)$ is given by
+where $\epsilon$ is the noise level and $\vec{e}^R_2$ and $\vec{f}^R_2$ are respectively the right and left eigenvectors of the matrix $R$ of the Floquet representation~\eqref{eq:defR} of the fundamental matrix $M(t)$ associated with the eigenvalue $0$ (care should be taken to normalize $\vec{e}^R_2$ to the same magnitude of the vector field for~\eqref{eq:diffusionCorrelation} to be valid) ; see Section~\ref{sec:isochrons}.
+The matrix $C(t)$ is given by

-and corresponds to the \emph{correlation matrix} \cite{DaPrato1995, Geissert2008a} of a periodic Ornstein-Uhlenbeck process with a drift given by the Jacobian matrix $A(t)$ (see \eqref{eq:variational}) and with a diffusion matrix $D_\Gamma(t)$, both evaluated along the limit cycle.
-A simple calculation, given in \ref{sec:diffusionCoefficient}, shows that, in the case of the stochastic Hopf bifurcation considered here, the coefficient $\Phi$ in (\ref{eq:diffusionCorrelation}) correctly coincides with the diffusion coefficient entering the real parts of the small-noise expansion about the limit cycle of the mixing eigenvalues.
+and corresponds to the \emph{correlation matrix}~\cite{DaPrato1995,Geissert2008a} of a periodic Ornstein-Uhlenbeck process with a drift given by the Jacobian matrix $A(t)$ (see Appendix~\eqref{eq:variational}) and with a diffusion matrix $D_\Gamma(t)$, both evaluated along the limit cycle.
+A simple calculation, given in Appendix~\ref{sec:diffusionCoefficient}, shows that, in the case of the stochastic Hopf bifurcation considered here, the coefficient $\Phi$ correctly coincides with the diffusion coefficient entering the real parts of the small-noise expansion about the limit cycle of the RP resonances.
 Thus, in the small-noise case, the phase diffusion coefficient (\ref{eq:diffusionCorrelation}) is readily accessible from the local properties of the deterministic system about the limit cycle.